Testsigma Agentic Test Automation Tool

 • Ensure that the “Drafts” folder correctly stores unfinished email compositions.

-Negative Test Cases For Gmail
+Negative Test Cases for Gmail

 Individually, different functions of Gmail have their own test cases.
 And all of those functions also have a set of negative test cases.
 Here, we list some of the negative test cases for Gmail functions: